AI IN MARKETING2024-11-02⏱️ 10 minutes

 Machine learning psychographic profiling has completely transformed the understanding and service of consumers by brands in the retail industry.

-By monitoring customer’s shopping behaviour, product affinity, and online activity, retailers would know not just what customers buy but why they buy.
+By monitoring customers' shopping behaviour, product affinity, and online activity, retailers would know not just what customers buy but why they buy it.

-For instance, a fashion retailer may differentiate between trend-conscious buyers and sustainability-conscious buyers in their messaging.
+For instance, a fashion retailer may differentiate between trend-conscious and sustainability-conscious buyers in their messaging.

-Such customers can be dynamically segmented through ML models into sub-groups in real-time to allow for tailored campaigns, dynamic website content and custom recommendations that reflect the values and lifestyle of the customer.
+Such customers can be dynamically segmented through ML models into sub-groups in real time, allowing for tailored campaigns, dynamic website content, and custom recommendations that reflect the customer's values and lifestyle.

 Media and Entertainment

-To recommend content, streaming platforms and digital content services exploit psychographics beyond generations of viewing habits.
+Streaming platforms and digital content services exploit psychographics beyond generations of viewing habits to recommend content.

-They feed ML with user engagement patterns, viewing times, and sentiment revealed via reviews or even social media to infer the emotional states of the user and the preferences for the content.
+They feed ML with user engagement patterns, viewing times, and sentiment revealed via reviews or even social media to infer the user's emotional states and preferences for the content.

-Trend increasingly allows Netflix or Spotify, for example, to recommend when a user needs to be inspired, entertained, or comforted-and thus resulting in long watch times and even more important watch retention from users.
+Trends increasingly allow Netflix or Spotify, for example, to recommend when a user needs to be inspired, entertained, or comforted.
+This results in long watch times and, even more importantly, user watch retention.

 Financial Services

-Banks, fintech startups and insurers are capitalizing on psychographic profiling to better predict how the middle class makes its financial decisions and how it thinks about risk.
+Banks, fintech startups, and insurers are capitalizing on psychographic profiling to better predict how the middle class makes financial decisions and thinks about risk.

-The digital behavior of the customers is coupled with analysis of their spending habits, how they use apps, and their reactions to financial content to categorize them into risk-takers, savers, planners, and spontaneous spenders.
+The customers' digital behavior is coupled with analysis of their spending habits, how they use apps, and their reactions to financial content to categorize them into risk-takers, savers, planners, and spontaneous spenders.

-A retirement planning tool will be shown to a user driven by long-term goals, while another focused on instant gratification may be shown short-term budgeting apps.
+A user driven by long-term goals will be shown a retirement planning tool, while another focused on instant gratification may be shown short-term budgeting apps.

 Healthcare and Wellness

-Predictive Analytics in health and wellness place huge importance in bridging the gap between behavioural changes and achieving positive user outcomes.
+Predictive Analytics in health and wellness is crucial in bridging the gap between behavioural changes and positive user outcomes.

-Fitness apps and telehealth platforms are applying ML to categorize users as goal-oriented, or reward-based.
-In consequence, relevant content, reminders, and nudges can be custom-tailored to keep users engaged and encourage adherence.
+Fitness apps and telehealth platforms are applying ML to categorize users as goal-oriented or reward-based.
+Consequently, relevant content, reminders, and nudges can be custom-tailored to keep users engaged and encourage adherence.

 Travel and Hospitality

-Travel brands use ML to psycho-graphics-tailor experiences on the basis of their emotional and lifestyle drivers.
+Travel brands use ML to tailor experiences based on their emotional and lifestyle drivers psychographically.

-The three travel profit segments-Aventure seekers, luxury seekers, cultural seekers-become the target group for different set itineraries, promotions, and content that touch the specific travel mind-set of that segment.
+The three travel profit segments—adventure seekers, luxury seekers, and cultural seekers—are the target groups for different sets of itineraries, promotions, and content that touch each segment's specific travel mindset.

-In this way, machine learning makes sure the recommendations keep improving and adapting, making for a much more seamless and customized travel planning experience.
+In this way, machine learning ensures that the recommendations keep improving and adapting, resulting in a much more seamless and customized travel planning experience.

 How Machine Learning Equips You for the Future?